 Use the highest-quality source available; reduce background noise.

-Enable speaker labels for multi-speaker sessions to keep context clear.
+Enable speaker labels for multi-speaker sessions to keep context clear (especially helpful when you transform youtube video to text with multiple talkers).

 For long files, add timestamps to navigate and review faster.